Skip to main content

 • ensure a member of the ward team is available to provide a handover of reliable clinical information to inform the assessment

-For the purpose of this policy, ‘Medically fit’ is described as having completed all tests and treatment pertinent to the physical presenting problem and being suitably alert to participate in the assessment as in 5.3.5 and 5.7.
+For the purpose of this policy, “Medically fit” is described as having completed all tests and treatment pertinent to the physical presenting problem and being suitably alert to participate in the assessment as in 5.4.5 and 5.8.

-5.5.1 Assessment pathway: Attending the ward following admission in working hours
+5.6.1 Assessment pathway, attending the ward following admission

-In the event that the child or young person has an allocated care coordinator or CAMHS lead professional, and they are available to undertake an assessment they may accept responsibility to do this themselves within the agreed timescales.
+In the event that the child or young person has an allocated care coordinator or children and adolescent mental health services (CAMHS) lead professional, and they are available to undertake an assessment they may accept responsibility to do this themselves within the agreed timescales.

 Assessment should be undertaken by a single clinician except in exceptional circumstances where there is a complex presentation.